Insurance Coverage & Costs

 And third is more conceptual.
 I admire your attempt to substitute the

-word "retainer" for "capitation," and if you pull it off, its brilliant.
+word "retainer" for "capitation," and if you pull it off, it’s brilliant.

 [Laughter.]